fwornle/ShopMob/doc/SmobOverview.md

   <img alt="Workspace - Data Layer" height="300" src="https://raw.githubusercontent.com/fwornle/ShopMob/main/doc/images/sm_proj_data_net.PNG" title="ShopMob Data Layer - Network"/>
   <img alt="Workspace - Data Layer" height="300" src="https://raw.githubusercontent.com/fwornle/ShopMob/main/doc/images/sm_proj_data_repo.PNG" title="ShopMob Data Layer - Repository"/>
 </div>

+##### Persistent storage in a Local DB

+Persistent on-device storage is provided using a Room mySQL database.
+Access to this DB is through the data layer abstacting repository (see below).
+The repository implements the Data Access Object interface (DAO).
+During the SW build, gradle plugins generate the needed access code to the Room DB data tables.
+The format of the latter is governed by annotated data classes defining "Data Transfer Objects" (DTO).
+The (Room) annotations provides the code generator with the necessary information to derive matching SQL tables (with column names as per annotation in the data class).
+In addition, these annotations also link each data class to a matching type conversion class which provides the necessary serialization / deserialization methods for complex data types.
+The _Kotlinx Serializer_ is used for this.

+As each domain (local DB, network, application) defines their own data types (DTO - local DB, NTO - network, ATO - application), extension classes have been defined to convert between these distinct data types: package _dto2ato_ includes the extension classes for the conversion from DTO data (local DB) to ATO data (application).
+In many cases, a 1:1 property equality is used, but some nested structures are resolved when turning application data types (ATO) into local DB types (DTO) to better match the table structure of an SQL database.

+Kotlin file utils/dbTypes.kt includes a variety of data type definitions which are fundamental to the application: Enums for ShopItemStatus, ProductCategory (main, sub), etc.

+##### Network access to the Backend

+##### Abstraction through Repositories

 #### User Interface